portworx/px-docs/cli-reference-int.md

    --version, -v  print the version
 ```

-'pxctl' provides capabilities to perform much more fine-grained control of the PX resources cluster-wide and as seen above offers capabilties to manage volumes, snapshots, cluster resources, hosts in the cluster and software upgrade in the cluster
+`pxctl` provides capabilities to perform much more fine-grained control of the PX resources cluster-wide and as seen above offers capabilties to manage volumes, snapshots, cluster resources, hosts in the cluster and software upgrade in the cluster

 Let's review each command, options available under command and an example of how those options are used